-Venue: West Suffolk House Tel: 01284 757176 \ Western Way Email: Bury St Edmunds democratic.services@westsuffolk.gov.uk Suffolk Web: www.westsuffolk.gov.uk IP33 3YU Access to Copies of the agenda and reports are open for public inspection agenda and at the above address at least five clear days before the reports before meeting.
-They are also available to view on our website. the meeting: Attendance at The Borough Council actively welcomes members of the public meetings: and the press to attend its meetings and holds as many of its meetings as possible in public.
-Public Members of the public who live or work in the Borough are participation: invited to put one question or statement of not more than three La. c.c.bacia minutes duration relating to items to be discussed in Part 1 of estion is asked and answered within three minutes, the person who asked the question may ask a supplementary question that arises from the reply.
+Venue: District Offices Tel: 01638 719000 College Heath Road Email: democratic.services@ Mildenhall westsuffolk.gov.uk Suffolk, IP28 7EY Web: www.westsuffolk.gov.uk Access to Copies of the agenda and reports are open for public inspection agenda and at the above address at least five clear days before the reports before meeting.
+They are also available to view on our website. the meeting: Attendance at The District Council actively welcomes members of the public meetings: and the press to attend its meetings and holds as many of its meetings as possible in public.
+Public Members of the public who live or work in the District are speaking: invited to put one question or statement of not more than three minutes duration relating to items to be discussed in Part 1 of the agenda only.
+If a question is asked and answered within three minutes, the person who asked the question may ask a supplementary question that arises from the reply.
 A person who wishes to speak must register at least 15 minutes before the time the meeting is scheduled to start.
 There is an overall time limit of 15 minutes for public speaking, which may be extended at the Chairman's discretion.
-Disabled access: impairments including a lift and wheelchair accessible WCs.
-However in the event of an emergency use of the lift is restricted for health and safety reasons. there are a number of accessible spaces.
-To do at An Today II alata Canana attana hatti u • able for meetings held in the • Recording of The Council may record this meeting and permits members of meetings: the public and media to record or broadcast it as well (when the incedings. media and public are not lawfully excluded). meetings. meetings. meetings.
-Any member of the public who attends a meeting and objects to meetings.
-Induction loop: which may be extended at the Chairman's discretion.
-West Suffolk House has facilities for people with mobility impairments including a lift and wheelchair accessible WCs.
-However in the event of an emergency use of the lift is restricted for health and safety reasons.
-Visitor parking is at the car park at the front of the building and there are a number of accessible spaces.
-An Induction loop is available for meetings held in the Conference Chamber.
-The Council may record this meeting and permits members of the public and media to record or broadcast it as well (when the
+Disabled The public gallery is on the first floor and is accessible via access: stairs.
+There is not a lift but disabled seating is available at the back of the Council Chamber on the ground floor.
+Please see the Committee Administrator who will be able to help you.
+Induction erates to enhance sound for anyone loop: wearing a hearing aid or using a transmitter.
+Recording of The Council may record this meeting and permits members of meetings: • to record or broadcast it as well (when the media and public are not lawfully excluded). · · ublic who attends a meeting and objects to dvise the Committee Administrator who will instruct that they are not included in the filming.